 All students should register on the dates specified.
 All registration procedures for all terms are under the direction of the VPAA.
 Students have not completed registration until they have cleared the Registrar, the Office of Student Engagement, and the Business Office.
-Students enrolled for twelve or more hours must obtain a campus post office box.
-Communications to the student will be through campus e-mail or campus mail.
+Communications to the student will be through campus e-mail and/or designated mailing address.